What is malaria?

 - To expedite the development of an effective vaccine by discovering human genetic variants that determine natural resistance to malaria, and by discovering Plasmodium genetic mechanisms that enable parasites to evade the human immune system.

 - To develop new approaches for monitoring anti-malarial drug resistance and preventing it spreading, by analysis of Plasmodium genome variation, population structure and recent evolutionary selection.

 - To support innovative strategies for vector control by analysis of Anopheles genome variation, population structure, gene flow, insecticide resistance and anti-parasitic host defence.

 To address these problems we’ve established policies for data-sharing that allow large-scale collaborative projects to be conducted across multiple populations, bringing together detailed clinical and epidemiological data with state-of-the art technologies for genome sequencing and web tools for data analysis.
-The work of the network is coordinated by a resource centre whose members are based at Oxford University, the Wellcome Trust Sanger Institute, the London School of Hygiene and Tropical Medicine, and the Wellcome-Mahidol Unit in Bangkok.
+The work of the network is coordinated by a resource centre whose members are based at Oxford University, the Wellcome Trust Sanger Institute, and the Mahidol-Oxford Tropical Medicine Research Unit in Bangkok.